Legal Solutions

 Types of Fiduciary Breaches

-Once a fiduciary relationship is established, the plaintiff must show that the fiduciary failed to uphold its core obligations—loyalty, honesty, good faith, and avoidance of conflict.
+Once a fiduciary relationship is established, the plaintiff must show that the fiduciary failed to uphold its core obligations.
 Breaches take many forms, but all share the common thread of divided loyalty or abuse of trust.
+The fiduciary's motive is irrelevant — even honest intentions cannot excuse an undisclosed conflict or secret profit.

 Self-Dealing and Conflicts of Interest

 Self-dealing occurs when a fiduciary enters into a transaction with the beneficiary for personal gain, or places themselves in a position where personal interest conflicts with duty.
-This includes:
+This includes purchasing assets from the beneficiary at undervalue, selling personal property to the beneficiary at inflated prices, taking a position adverse to the beneficiary's interests in related transactions, or failing to disclose relationships with third parties involved in transactions.

-The classic statement of this principle appears in Aberdeen Railway Co. v.
-Blaikie Bros.
-(1854), 1 Macq.
-461 (H.L.), where Lord Cranworth stated: "No one, having [fiduciary] duties to discharge, shall be allowed to enter into engagements in which he has, or can have, a personal interest conflicting, or which possibly may conflict, with the interests of those whom he is bound to protect."
+Lord Cranworth stated the foundational rule: "No one, having [fiduciary] duties to discharge, shall be allowed to enter into engagements in which he has, or can have, a personal interest conflicting, or which possibly may conflict, with the interests of those whom he is bound to protect."
+The breadth of this principle is deliberately wide — it extends to potential conflicts, not merely actual ones, and requires prior disclosure and consent rather than post-hoc justification.

 Undisclosed Profits and Kickbacks